opbeat/opbeatcli/README.rst

 .. code-block:: bash

-    $ opbeat [OPTIONS] deployment [-d DIRECTORY] [-m MODULE_NAME]
+    $ opbeat [OPTIONS] deployment

 Notifies Opbeat about version of installed software.
 By default, it will collect all available python modules.

 It will also check if the current working directory (override with ``-d``) is a Subversion, Git or Mercurial repository.
 If this is the case, the most recent